Capo Positions Calculator For Guitar

 • Dimmed cards are high-fret positions.
 Still valid, just less practical for most players

-• Tap any card header to see the full scale of the new key on the fretboard.
+• Tap the position header to see the full scale of the new key on the fretboard.
 Root notes light up in gold

-• Tap any chord inside a card to zoom in.
+• Tap any chord box to zoom in on the fretboard.
 Root notes show in white, chord tones (3rd and 5th) illuminate in green, borrowed tones in purple

 • Each chord box shows the sounding chord in white and the shape to play in red below it.
 Use the red shape with your capo to sound the chord above it